Instructor: Mark Glaser, executive editor and publisher, MediaShift

 About the Instructor:

-Mark Glaser is executive editor and publisher of MediaShift and Idea Lab.
-He is an award-winning writer and accidental entrepreneur, who has taken MediaShift from a one-person blog to a growing media company with events such as Collab/Space workshops and weekend hackathons; a weekly podcast called “The Mediatwits”; and digital trainings, DigitalEd, in partnership with top journalism schools.
+Mark Glaser is founder and publisher of MediaShift.
+He is an award-winning writer and accidental entrepreneur, who has taken MediaShift from a one-person blog to a growing media company with events such as Platforms + Publishers roundtables and weekend hackathons; the weekly MediaShift Podcast; and digital trainings, DigitalEd, in partnership with top journalism schools.
 MediaShift has received funding support from the Knight Foundation, Ford Foundation, McCormick Foundation and others.
 You can follow him on Twitter @mediatwit.